-1. Policy Statement
+7. Policy Statement

 Inspire Multi Academy Trust (InMAT) is a Multi Academy Trust and is committed to safeguarding and promoting the welfare of all children within the Trust.
-This policy sets out how we and each of the individual academies within the Trust will fulfil this commitment.
-Academy specific details can be found in Appendix B.
+This policy sets out how we and Hall Meadow Primary School will fulfil this commitment.